jgehrcke/github-repo-stats/README.md

 A GitHub Action ([in Marketplace](https://github.com/marketplace/actions/github-repo-stats)) built to overcome the [14-day limitation](https://github.com/isaacs/github/issues/399) of GitHub's built-in traffic statistics.

-Start collecting data with this action **today!**

-Data that you don't collect today will be gone in two weeks from now.

 High-level method description:

 * This GitHub Action runs once per day.
-Each run yields a "snapshot" of repository traffic statistics (influenced by the past 14 days).
+Each run yields a snapshot of repository traffic statistics (influenced by the past 14 days).
 Snapshots are persisted via git.
-* Each run performs data analysis on all individual snapshots and generates a report from the aggregate — covering an arbitrarily long time frame.
+* Each run performs data analysis on all individual snapshots and generates a report from the aggregate — covering an *arbitrarily* long time frame.

+Start collecting data with this action **today!**

+Data that you don't collect today will be gone in two weeks from now.

 ## Demo